feniljain/knowledge-base/life/README.md

 - Strength does not come from winning.
 Your struggles develop your strengths. - Arnold Schwarzenegger
 - Knowing is not enough, we must apply.
 Willing is not enough, we must do. - Johann Wolfgang von Goethe
 - The only real mistake is the one from which we learn nothing. - Henry Ford
+- Your capacity to say ‘No’ determines your capacity to say ‘Yes’ to greater things. - E Stanley Jones
+- When something is important enough, you do it even if the odds are not in your favor. - Elon Musk
+- Worrying does not take away tomorrow's troubles, it takes away today's peace.
+- Kindness is the sunshine in which virtue grows.  - Robert Green Ingersoll
+- Being aware of a single shortcoming within yourself is far more useful than being aware of a thousand in someone else. - Dalai Lama
+- The best teachers are those who show you where to look, but don't tell you what to see. - Alexandra K. Trenfor
+- Don't let perfection become procrastination.
+Do it now. - Danielle LaPorte
+- Deal with the big while it is still small. - Lao Tzu
+- We first make our habits, and then our habits make us. - John Dryden
+- Always do your best.
+What you plant now, you will harvest later. - Og Mandino
+- there’s no value in wasting time estimating something that you know is going to change, and making long-term plans based on those estimates is foolhardy - Allen Holub

 ## Books: